n8n-io/n8n-docs/docs/privacy-security/privacy.md

 ### Data collection in n8n Cloud

+n8n Cloud collects everything listed in [Data collection in self-hosted n8n](#data-collection-in-self-hosted-n8n).

-In n8n Cloud, n8n uses [PostHog](https://posthog.com/){:target=_blank .external-link} to track events and visualise usage, including using session recordings.
-Session recordings expose the data seen by a user on screen, with the exception of credential values. n8n's product team uses this data to improve the product.
+Additionally, in n8n Cloud, n8n uses [PostHog](https://posthog.com/){:target=_blank .external-link} to track events and visualise usage, including using session recordings.
+Session recordings comprise the data seen by a user on screen, with the exception of credential values. n8n's product team uses this data to improve the product.
 All recordings are deleted after 21 days.

 ### Documentation telemetry